-Crohn's & Colitis UK believes that no initiative, development or service will be as good as it could be, without the input of people affected by the conditions.
+Crohn's & Colitis UK believes that no project or health service will be as good as it could be, without the input of people affected by the conditions.

-People living with Crohn’s or Colitis have a personal experience and understanding of health and other public services.
+People living with Crohn’s or Colitis have a personal experience and understanding of healthcare.
 This wealth of experience plays a vital role in shaping the work of the Charity and improving services for others.

-There are many different ways of involving patients in designing health services.
-The diagram below highlights some of them.
-At one end of the ladder the patient is given information and services that they have little or no control over.
-At the other end of the ladder patients work together with healthcare professionals, managers and commissioners to ‘co-design’ and ‘co-produce’ health services.
-The ladder can help you work out where you are and where you want you to be with different activities.
+There are many ways of getting involved or involving patients in improving IBD services.
+The diagram below aim to help to categorise them.
+At the bottom of the ladder, the patient is given information and services that they have little or no control over.
+At the top of the ladder, patients work together with healthcare professionals, managers and commissioners to ‘co-design’ and ‘co-produce’ health services.
+The ideal is the blue section at the top, this ladder can be used as a tool to understand and improve your patient engagement.

 ► Click here to view the ladder diagram as a larger PDF